 This massage reduces stress and relaxes the eye muscles and opens up the circulation.
 It’s brilliant after extended contact lense or digital device use.

 It spreads the tissue that gets clumped up around the eyes.

-- Move all four fingers along the eyebrow out to the side, round and down.
+Move all four fingers along the eyebrow out to the side, round and down as you stretch the skin with the fingers.
 You follow the bone around the eyes.
 Then move the fingers over the nose and continue around the right eye.
 Drawing a figure 8.

 Then massage your eyes:

 Place your index and middle fingers on your top eyelids and massage gently with a very light touch.
 Just make small circles with the fingers.

 Massage the lower eyelids and the corners the same way – about 30 circles in each area.